IamLory/DiscordTokenJoiner/README.md

 # DiscordTokenJoiner
-Original Code was from: https://github.com/DeadBread76/Discord-server-joiner/blob/master/joiner.py but I threw a bit of a twist on it so the tokens don't get banned right away.
+Original Code was from: https://github.com/DeadBread76/Discord-server-joiner/blob/master/joiner.py but I threw a bit of a twist on it.
 Make sure you install all prerequisite's before trying to use it.

 1. Place tokens in tokens.txt
 2. Place your discord webhook in webhook.txt (optional) it's recommended to get notified for when its done